Acts 17: Uproar – Part II

 When we become doers of the word and not hearers only, as St. James tells us in his letter, we call people out of their comfort zones.
 We cause God’s uproar.

 When we ask questions about our own treasure trove, as Matthew and Peter suggest we do, we also ask others to think about the value of the wealth they have amassed.
 We cause God’s uproar.

 When we meet and overcome our own fears and do what others are afraid to do, we cause God’s uproar.

-When we live in true charity with one another to pray for our enemies and when we refuse to conform to corruption, we cause God’s uproar.
+When we live in true charity with one another to pray for our enemies, when we refuse to conform to corruption, we cause God’s uproar.

 When we insist on being open to possibilities without giving in to abuse, we cause God’s uproar.

-When we tell of the marvels that God has wrought in our own lives, we cause God’s uproar.
+When we tell of the marvels that God has wrought in our own lives, when we insist on reminding ourselves and others of Christ’s good news, we cause God’s uproar.

 Like Paul, when we enter a town and begin to tell the marvelous news that we do not have to retain the chains that imprison our bodies, minds and souls, we can expect pandemonium.
 It is up to us to examine the din and the tumult to discover its origin, and if the upheaval is God’s we only need persevere and hold tightly to our hope.
 Sometimes, like Paul, we will move on to the next town or to the next situation; but always – even through the devastation of earthquakes and the violence of storms – we will be accompanied by Christ’s light . . . we will know that we have entered into God’s uproar . . . and that all will be well.

 Adapted from a favorite written in September 28, 2009.